Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 They can be identified by their light coloring, size, and two dark spots near the tip of each wing.

-The American Ermine Moth is important to Alabama’s local ecosystem and contributes to its forests’ health and diversity.
+The American Ermine Moth is important to Alabama’s local ecosystem and contributes to the health and diversity of its forests.

 4. American Lappet Moth